Hollywood producers speak out against Fox over immigration stance

 Levitan later backtracked, expressing respect for senior Fox group executives Peter Rice, Dana Walden and Gary Newman.
 “For now, I will take some time to see where those people land, and at that point, make a decision about my future,” he said in a statement.

-Levitan’s criticism of Fox News was echoed by three other influential television and movie producers and creators as an outcry grew in the United States and abroad over a policy to separate immigrant children from their parents who cross the U.S. border illegally.
+Levitan’s criticism of Fox News was echoed by three other influential television and movie producers and creators amid a growing outcry in the United States and abroad over a policy to separate immigrant children from their parents who cross the U.S. border illegally.

 Conservative commentators on Fox News have spoken in support of the policy.
 Laura Ingraham on Monday described the detention centers being used to house the separated children “as essentially summer camps.”